 Did you know that Amtrak railways had an Amtrak Vacations?
-They offer a lot of different vacation packages and if you’ve ever dreamed of taking a cross country rail trip, this is something to look into.
-For example, an America coast to coast express is $869 per person and includes 2 nights hotel and 3 nights onboard Amtrak.
+They offer a lot of different vacation packages and if you’ve ever dreamed of taking a cross-country rail trip, this is something to look into.
+For example, an American coast to coast express is $869 per person and includes 2 nights hotel and 3 nights onboard Amtrak.
 It doesn’t appear as if this one includes food, but food would be available for purchase.

 You can also choose some national Park tours for as little as $299 per person.
 It’s worth checking out as some of these don’t even involve riding the rails.
 The Grand Canyon and Zion National Parks include 2 nights at the Grand Canyon, 2 nights at Zion, and a 4-day midsize car rental.

 New York City will forever be on my dream vacations’ list, even though we’ve been there a few times.
 However, do not stay in Times Square.
 Stay in one of the boroughs or off of Manhattan in Brooklyn.

 Kids like Hamilton?
 Visit Trinity Church for free.
 Do a walking in Hamilton’s footsteps tour.

 I have a lot of getting back-to-nature types of trips on here and a Dude Ranch Vacation takes that and multiplies it.
 If you’ve never thought of visiting a dude ranch as a dream vacation, it’s often a lot more luxurious than you might think.

 Dude ranches are working ranches that allow you to stay, play, and sometimes even work or help out along hte ranch.
 Located all over the United States you can search by what activities you want to do, search by price, time of year, you name it.
 You can go high-end and include spas, or back t nature and do pack trips.